robertmuth/Cwerg/Docs/ast.md

     use "" if the target is the nearest for/while/block

 Fields:
-* target [str]: name of enclosing while/for/block to brach to (empty means nearest)
+* target [STR]: name of enclosing while/for/block to brach to (empty means nearest)

 ### StmtDefer
 Defer statement

     Note: defer body's containing return statments have non-straightforward semantics.

 Creates a new scope

 Fields:
-* body [List[]]: statement list
+* body [LIST]: statement list

 ### StmtExpr
 Expression statement